PART TIME LIBRARY TECHNICIAN POSITION AVAILABLE

 Union: Cary Memorial Library Staff Association, Local 4928, MLSA, MFT, AFT, AFL-CIO

 Performs a variety of paraprofessional tasks involved in providing library services to the public.
-Library Technicians staff our busy public service desks, and assist with a broad range of Youth Services initiatives and youth programming and events.
-Library Technicians have frequent contact with members of the public, library employees, and community organizations, which require tact, negotiating skills, independent judgment, resourcefulness, and a sense of humor.
+Library Technicians staff our busy public service desks, assist with processing of new materials, and assist with library initiatives, programming, and events.
+Library Technicians have frequent contact with members of the public, library employees, other town departments/boards, and community organizations, which require tact, negotiating skills, independent judgment, resourcefulness, and a sense of humor.

 Works under the direct supervision of a designated Department Head, Manager, or Coordinator.

-May exercise limited supervision over volunteers working on Youth Services related projects.
+May exercise limited supervision over student/adult pages, and volunteers working in the library.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-- Provides outstanding customer service to patrons at the Children’s and Teen room public service desks.
+- Provides outstanding customer service to patrons at the library’s busy public service desks.
 Interprets library policies and procedures for the public and staff.
 Handles complaints and suggestions in a professional manner and refers them to the appropriate staff member.

-- Uses the library computer system to perform a variety of job-related tasks including check in/out, creation and editing of patron records, managing patron reserves, catalog searching, and running reports for collection maintenance activities.
+- Uses the library computer system to perform a variety of job-related tasks including check in/out, creation and editing of patron records, managing patron reserves, and locating items within the building.

 - Collects fines and fees using established practices.